 An extreme lack of energy at any time of day can be a sign that something is seriously wrong.
 It’s common in people with AFS or other disorders related to metabolism or energy production.
 If you experience this problem, here’s how to start combating it:

-To learn more about adrenal fatigue and whether that could lead to your energy slumps, talk to our team by clicking the banner below, or give us a call at +1 (626) 571-1234.
+To learn more about adrenal fatigue and whether that could lead to your energy slumps, talk to our team by clicking here, or give us a call at +1 (626) 571-1234.

 © Copyright 2016-2020 Michael Lam, M.D.
 All Rights Reserved.